Cybersecurity Program Overview

 - Apply skills and knowledge when assessing a corporation’s security risks and formulating technical recommendations in the areas of both hardware and software.

-We offer two program options for Cybersecurity; you can earn a Master of Science in Cybersecurity or a Post-Master’s Certificate.
+We offer three program options for Cybersecurity; you can earn a Master of Science in Cybersecurity or a Graduate or Post-Master’s Certificate.

-Get details about course requirements, prerequisites, focus areas, and electives offered within the program.
+Explore prerequisite, core, and elective courses as well as courses necessary to complete each focus area.
 All courses are taught by subject-matter experts who are executing the technologies and techniques they teach.
 For exact dates, times, locations, fees, and instructors, please refer to the course schedule published each term.

 A proficiency exam is available in Cybersecurity.
 If you have not completed the necessary prerequisite(s) in a formal college-level course but have extensive experience in these areas, may apply to take a proficiency exam provided by the Engineering for Professionals program.
 Successful completion of the exam(s) allows you to opt-out of certain prerequisites.